Anketell Moutray Read: Details

 He was 30 years old, and a captain in the 1st Battalion, The Northamptonshire Regiment, British Army during the First World War when the following deed took place for which he was awarded the VC.

 On 25 September 1915 near Hulluch, France, Captain Moutray Read, although partially gassed, went out several times in order to rally parties of different units which were disorganised and retiring.
 He led them back into the firing line and regardless of danger to himself, moved about under withering fire, encouraging them, but he was mortally wounded while carrying out this gallant work.
 He had shown conspicuous bravery on other occasions, particularly on the night of 29/30 July when he carried out of action an officer who was mortally wounded, under a hot fire of rifle and grenades.

 Further information

 Captain Moutray Read is buried in the Dud Corner Cemetery, Le Rutoire, near Loos-en-Gohelle, France, 2 miles NW of Lens, Plot VII, Row F, Grave 19.

+Mrs Moutray Read received news of her son's death while living at 3 Wentworth Place, Wicklow, Co.
+Wicklow, also a British Army Field Hospital Supplies Depot.
+Captain Moutray Read is listed on a brass commemorative plaque along with other local men at Wicklow Parish Church.
+He is also commemorated by a plaque on the wall of the Church of St Michael and All Angels in Bampton, Devon, where his father owned Castle Grove, a fine house on the edge of the town.
+Anketell's niece, Miss Henrietta Desirée Moutray Read, lived at Castle Grove marrying Sir Christopher William Gerald Henry Codrington in 1969.

 The medal

-His Victoria Cross is on loan to and displayed at the Abington Park Museum, Northampton, England.
+His Victoria Cross is on loan to and displayed at the Abington Park Museum in Northampton, England, the regimental museum of the Northamptonshires.